 Order No. 2128

 A complete guide for the ancestor detector, both off and online.
 It explains how to conduct an interview; how to track down ships’ manifests, naturalization records, and birth and marriage certificates; how to decipher old-fashioned handwriting and interpret names; how to compile a family tree and assemble a scrapbook; and more.
 Includes information for special situations, such as adoptees, nontraditional families, and recent immigrants.
 Your story is out there - here are the tools to find it.

 paper / 240 pp. /1991 / ISBN 0-7611-2539-6 / $14.00

 Order No. 2495

 The index to naturalization records contained in this book serves as an invaluable resource for genealogical researchers whether they are seeking a “lost” relation or are eager to document the points at which their ancestors became citizens of the United State of America.
-The new foreword attempts to differentiate between the records indexed for this publication—which are housed in Indiana’s ninety two county courthouses, and all other naturalization records—which are kept by law at the Indiana State Archives (part of the state’s Commission on Public Records).
+The new foreword attempts to differentiate between the records indexed for this publication—which are housed in Indiana’s ninety two county courthouses, and all other naturalization records—which are kept by law at the Indiana State Archives (part of the state’s Archives and Records Administration).

 paper / 182 pp. / 2001 / ISBN 0-87195-156-8 / $25.00